Origins of the FAS Specimen Trophies & Match Cups

 The Atherton Trophy

 Mr Frank Atherton was a former FAS President.
-He bid for Frensham Small Pond via an auction in 1949, whilst President, and actually bid against the son of the then Secretary (Mr Albert O King), who only stopped bidding on behalf of FAS as he thought that Mr Atherton was acting on behalf of the Society.
+He bid for Frensham Little Pond via an auction in 1949, whilst President, and actually bid against the son of the then Secretary (Mr Albert O King), who only stopped bidding on behalf of FAS as he thought that Mr Atherton was acting on behalf of the Society.
 Not long after, despite entering into am long lease with FAS once the lake had been restored, he was ultimately replaced as President.

 Cups awarded for individual matches:

 Mr Arthur Gunstone and his brothers were founder members of Farnham Angling Society in 1906.

 This cup was donated by the Aldershot News newspaper.

 The Red Cross Cup